 has two distinguished bases: \begin{description} \item[Superclass identifier functions.]
 For each $K\in \Cl$, define

 \item[Supercharacters.]
 For each $A\in \Ch$, the corresponding \emph{supercharacter} is the function

 \end{description}

-A given finite group typically has many supercharacter theories, but we will focus on a construction developed in \cite{Al} that works particularly well for groups with many normal subgroups (eg. noncyclic abelian groups).
-We will refer to such a theory as a \emph{normal lattice} supercharacter theory.
+A given finite group typically has many supercharacter theories, but we will focus on a construction developed in \cite{Al} that works particularly well for groups with many normal subgroups (e.g. noncyclic abelian groups).
+In the abelian context, we will refer to such a theory as a \emph{subgroup lattice} supercharacter theory.

-\begin{theorem}\cite[Theorem 3.4]{Al} Let $\cL$ be a set of normal subgroups of a group $G$ containing both $G$ and $\{1\}$ such that for $M, N\in \cL$, we have $M\cap N, MN\in \cL$. \begin{enumerate} \item[(a)] Let $\Cl$ be the partition of $G$ obtained by placing $g,h\in G$ in the same block if and only if the smallest normal subgroup in $\cL$ containing $g$ is also the smallest one containing $h$. \item[(b)] Let $\Ch$ be the partition of $G$ obtained by placing $\psi,\tau\in \Irr(G)$ in the same block if and only if the largest normal subgroup in $\cL$ contained in the kernel of $\psi$ is also the largest subgroup contained in the kernel of $\tau$. \end{enumerate} Then $(\Cl,\Ch)$ is a supercharacter theory of $G$. \end{theorem}
+\begin{theorem}[{\cite[Theorem 3.4]{Al}}] Let $\cL$ be a set of subgroups of a finite abelian group $G$ containing both $G$ and $\{0\}$ such that for $M, N\in \cL$, we have $M\cap N, M+N\in \cL$. \begin{enumerate} \item[(a)] Let $\Cl$ be the partition of $G$ obtained by placing $g,h\in G$ in the same block if and only if the smallest subgroup in $\cL$ containing $g$ is also the smallest one containing $h$. \item[(b)] Let $\Ch$ be the partition of $\Irr(G)$ obtained by placing $\psi,\tau\in \Irr(G)$ in the same block if and only if the largest subgroup in $\cL$ contained in the kernel of $\psi$ is also the largest subgroup contained in the kernel of $\tau$. \end{enumerate} Then $(\Cl,\Ch)$ is a supercharacter theory of $G$. \end{theorem}

-A feature of this result is that (a) associates a normal subgroup $N$ to each superclass (and we will refer to the corresponding identifier function as $\delta_N$), and (b) associates a normal subgroup $N$ to each supercharacter (referred to as $\chi^N$).
-A feature of a normal lattice theory is the existence of two new distinguished bases of $\scf(G)$. \begin{description} \item[Normal subgroup identifier functions.]
-For each $N\in \cL$, we get some additional class functions
+A feature of this result is that (a) associates a subgroup $N$ to each superclass (and we will refer to the corresponding identifier function as $\delta_N$), and (b) associates a subgroup $N$ to each supercharacter (referred to as $\chi^N$).
+For $N\in \cL$, we get some additional class functions